 about 80 km from Amsterdam

-at the end of the the pedestrianised street, go straight on, to the cycle path at the boulders.
-Follow the cycle sign for Wageningen.
+at the end of the pedestrianised street, go on to the cycle path, at the four boulders.
+Keep right here, follow the cycle sign for Wageningen.
 You are now on Verlaat: the street name sign is on the new block at the boulders.

 go straight on away from the centre, along Verlaat, and then along Vallei straat.
 They form a long straight road, out of Veenendaal.